m2osw/snaplogger/README.md

 * Messages using `std::stringstream`

     Sending log messages uses an `std::stringstream`.
-When creating a `message` class, it can be used just like any `std::basic_ostream<char>`.
+When creating a `message` object, it can be used just like any `std::basic_ostream<char>`.

     This means all the features supported by `std::basic_ostream` are available.
-You can send hexadecimal (`... << std::hex << ...`), format strings, and overload the `<<` operator in order to add more automatic transformation of objects to strings just as you do when you want to print those objects to `std::cout` or `std::cerr`.
+You can send hexadecimal (`... << std::hex << ...`), format strings, and overload the `<<` operator in order to add more automatic transformations of objects to strings just as you do when you want to print those objects to `std::cout` or `std::cerr`.

 * Severity